amethon/www/_reflections/journal2.md

 Even our beloved ship's cat, Moussaillon, seems to miss her cozy home and familiar surroundings.
 She spends her days curled up in my cabin, gazing out at the sea with a wistful look in her eyes.
 It serves as a reminder that even in the midst of adventure and discovery, we all need a sense of home and belonging.

 Despite the homesickness that occasionally threatens to consume me, I am grateful for the opportunity to be a part of this expedition.
 The chance to explore the depths of the ocean, to discover new wonders and marvels, and to share my experiences with the world is truly a once-in-a-lifetime opportunity.
-And as I look towards the future, I eagerly anticipate the adventures and discoveries that lie ahead for myself and Dr. Hernandez.
+And as I look towards the future, I eagerly anticipate the adventures and discoveries that are to come for myself and Dr. Hernandez.

 Until next time,